 This tutorial is intended for those people using RedPoly kits.
-But, anyone can learn some basic ideas for how to match skin color.
+But, anyone can learn some basic ideas on how to match skin color.
 Like starting with changing Windlight to eliminate extraneous color and shadows.
 (7:40 min)

 I usually run my viewers on DEFAULT Windlight or local region settings.
 So, I haven’t needed to change my Windlight for some time.
 I had forgotten how few Windlight settings come with the new viewers: 36.
 The CalWL setting was not in my current viewer.